-I think you’ll agree with me when I say: 401(k) administration SUCKS.
+I think you’ll agree with me when I say: 401(k) administration is a real headache.

 It’s tedious.
 It’s complex.
 And it’s easy to mess up.
 And every time you make a mistake, even if it’s just a tiny one, it can add a lot of frustration and hassle during your year-end compliance work.

-So in the spirit of saving you time, saving you from hassle, and making 2019 the most satisfying, fulling year of your job yet, we put together this guide.
-We’ll walk you through 5 401(k) administration tips used by top companies to save time and keep their 401(k)s compliant – without wanting to pull their hair out.
+So we created this guide in the spirit of saving you time, hassle, and making your end-of-year compliance less of a burden.
+We’ll walk you through five 401(k) administration tips used by HR professionals at top companies to help them save time and keep their 401(k)s compliant – without wanting to pull their hair out.

 Ready to get started?
 Let’s jump right in!

 So our advice to you?
-Put together your year-end census file ASAP.
-Since your TPA needs it to run the testing, getting your census together early in January gives you plenty of time to fix any issues and get your nondiscrimination testing squared away.
+Put together your year-end census file as soon as you run your final paycheck of the year.
+Since your TPA needs it to run the testing, getting your census together early in January should give you plenty of time to fix any issues and get your nondiscrimination testing squared away.

-With the due date for Form 5500 coming up (July 31st if your plan is on the calendar year), you’ll want to get through the dreaded 401(k) audit ASAP.
-And one of the most frustrating parts of the audit is all the time you have to spend digging up the documents the auditor needs.
+The due date for the Form 5500 always seems to sneak up, (it’s July 31st if your plan is on the calendar year), so you’ll want to get through the dreaded 401(k) audit ASAP.
+And one of the most frustrating parts of the audit is all the time you have to spend digging up the documents and data the auditor needs.

 When it comes to getting 401(k) audits from CPA firms, you really do get what you pay for.
 According to a study by the DoL, 39% of 401(k) audits contained major deficiencies which would lead to a rejection of Form 5500, putting 22.5 million participants and $653 billion at risk.